diojin/mockingjay/docs/frameworks.md

 Use update() if you are certain that the session does not contain an already persistent instance with the same identifier.
 Use merge() if you want to merge your modifications at any time without consideration of the state of the session.
 In other words, update() is usually the first method you would call in a fresh session, ensuring that the reattachment of your detached instances is the first operation that is executed.

 Usually update() or saveOrUpdate() are used in the following scenario:
-• the application loads an object in the first session
+* the application loads an object in the first session
-• the object is passed up to the UI tier
+* the object is passed up to the UI tier
-• some modifications are made to the object
+* some modifications are made to the object
-• the object is passed back down to the business logic tier
+* the object is passed back down to the business logic tier
-• the application persists these modifications by calling update() in a second session 可以把映射文件中<class>元素的select-before-update设为true,默认false,修改后会先执行select进行比较.
+* the application persists these modifications by calling update() in a second session

+可以把映射文件中\<class\>元素的select-before-update设为true,默认false,修改后会先执行select进行比较.

 __Session.update__
 Update the persistent instance with the identifier of the given detached instance.
 If there is a persistent instance with the same identifier, an exception is thrown.